GeekTrainer/learn-django/Module2/8-exercise-working-with-data.md

 To retrieve objects from a database, Django provides an `objects` property on all `Model` classes. `objects` provides multiple functions, including `all`, `filter`, and `get`.

-1. Retrieve all dogs by executing the following command:
+1. Retrieve all dogs in our **Demo shelter** shelter by executing the following command:

     ```python
-    Dog.objects.all()
+    Shelter.dog_set.all()
     ```

+    `dog_set` stores the list of all dogs for a particular shelter.
 Django will return a QuerySet object with the two dogs we created.

     ```bash
     <QuerySet [<Dog: Sammy>, <Dog: Roscoe>]>